-During 2017/18 Selby District Council has paid a management fee of £61k (£62k in 2016/17) to cover non-chargeable costs as part of the arrangement with the North Yorkshire Building Control Partnership.
-The balance on the Partnerships reserve is estimated at 31 March 2018 as £178k of which £36k belongs to Selby (31 March 2017 reserve of £63k with Selby's share being £13k).
+During 2018/19 Selby District Council has paid a management fee of £64k (£61k in 2017/18) to cover non-chargeable costs as part of the arrangement with the North Yorkshire Building Control Partnership.
+The balance on the Partnerships reserve is estimated at 31 March 2019 as £250k of which £50k belongs to Selby (31 March 2018 reserve of £178k with Selby's share being £36k).

-The Council made net payment of loan principal to Selby & District Housing Trust loans in 2017/18 of £110k.
-At the end of 2017/18 the loans balances increased to £528k and is repayable over a 30 year period at an interest rate of between 4.2% and 4.6%.
+The Council made net payment of loan principal to Selby & District Housing Trust loans in 2018/19 of £1.616m.
+At the end of 2018/19 the loans balances increased to £2.174m and are repayable over a 30 year period at an interest rate of between 3.55% to 4.87%.
 The Council has made loans to Selby and District Housing Trust to cover the cost of developing affordable housing for rent in the district.
-The Trust has also commissioned the Council to manage these dwellings on their behalf during the year and in addition one hour per week is provided for Company Secretary and Accountant duties.
-The Development Manager post is grant funded.
+The Trust has also commissioned the Council to manage these dwellings on their behalf during the year and in addition one hour per week is provided for Managing Director, Company Secretary and Accountant duties.
+The Housing Manager post is grant funded.